-Denny, born in South Carolina, enlisted in Harrodsburg's 38th Tank Company in April 1939 and reported his occupation as farmer.
-The 38th Tank Company was the first Kentucky unit ordered to active duty in Kentucky on 25 November 1940 and was redesignated as Company D, 192nd Light Tank Battalion at Fort Knox.
+Denny, born in South Carolina, enlisted in Harrodsburg's 38th Tank Company on 18 Jan 1937 while he was still in high school.
+He reenlisted on 18 January 1940 at the rank of corporal and listed his occupation as farming and by this time was married to Alma in April 1939 and reported his occupation as farmer.
+The 38th Tank Company was the first Kentucky unit ordered to active duty in Kentucky on 25 November 1940 and Denny went on to active duty as a Sergeant.
+The unit and was redesignated as Company D, 192nd Light Tank Battalion at Fort Knox.

 Moving under secret orders, Company D arrived in the Philippines by Thanksgiving Day, 1941.
 War came to them when the Japanese attacked Clark Field just a few hours after the attack on Pearl Harbor.
 The Harrodsburg Tankers along with the allied forces fought the Japanese valiantly without reinforcements or resupply until they were ordered to surrender in April 1942.
 They had delayed the Japanese Army's timetable from 50 days to four months, giving the allies vital time to protect Australia and recover from the attack on Pearl Harbor.

-Deny was taken prisoner on 9 April 1942 and trucked to Mariveles where he began the 90 mile Death March eventually ending up at Camp O’Donnell and was later held at Cabanatuan #1 where he died of diphtheria and malaria on 22 July 1942 at approximately 4 a.m.
-He is buried in the Manila American Cemetery in Manila, Philippines.
+Denny was taken prisoner on 9 April 1942 and trucked to Mariveles where he began the 90 mile Death March eventually ending up at Camp O’Donnell and was later held at Cabanatuan #1.